-NAME (Required) The name of the vendor.
-TIMESTAMP (Export files only) A unique number that identifies the company file from which you exported the Vendor list.
-REFNUM (Export files only) A unique number that identifies an entry in the list.
-PRINTAS The name you would like checks to be made out to.
+(Export files only) A unique number that identifies the company file from which you exported the Vendor list.
+(Export files only) A unique number that identifies an entry in the list.
+The name you would like checks to be made out to.
 This field allows you to make checks out to a different name than the name that appears on your Vendor list.
-ADDR1-5 The vendor's address.
-VTYPE Your classification for the vendor (QuickBooks calls this a "vendor type").
+The name you would like checks to be made out to.
+This field allows you to make The vendor's address.
+Your classification for the vendor (QuickBooks calls this a "vendor type").
 If you import a vendor type that is not on your Vendor Type list, QuickBooks adds the new vendor type to the list.
-CONT1 The name of your primary contact with the vendor.
-PHONE1 The vendor's phone number.
-PHONE2 The vendor's alternate phone number.
-FAXNUM The vendor's FAX number.
-NOTE A short note or phrase you want to associate with the vendor.
+The name of your primary contact with the vendor.
+The vendor's phone number.
+The vendor's alternate phone number.
+The vendor's FAX number.
+A short note or phrase you want to associate with the vendor.
 QuickBooks automatically puts your note in the Memo field of checks you send to the vendor.
-TAXID The vendor's tax identification number.
-LIMIT Your credit limit with the vendor.
+The vendor's tax identification number.
+Your credit limit with the vendor.
 If you are creating an import file, enter the dollar amount.
-TERMS Your payment terms with the vendor.
-NOTEPAD Your notes about the vendor.
+Your payment terms with the vendor.
+Your notes about the vendor.
 If you are creating an import file, the notes appear in the Notepad window for the vendor.
-SALUTATION The vendor's salutation, or title (Mr., Ms., Doctor, etc.).
-COMPANYNAME The name of the vendor's company.
-FIRSTNAME The vendor's first name.
-MIDINIT The vendor's middle initial.
-LASTNAME The vendor's last name.
-CUSTFLD1 CUSTFLD2 CUSTFLD15 The custom field entries for the vendor.
+The vendor's salutation, or title (Mr., Ms., Doctor, etc.).
+The name of the vendor's company.
+The vendor's first name.
+The vendor's middle initial.
+The vendor's last name.
+The custom field entries for the vendor.
 Custom fields let you track special information about the vendor, such as the vendor's birthday or email address.
-1099 Indicates whether you file a 1099-MISC form for this vendor.
+Indicates whether you file a 1099-MISC form for this vendor.
 If you are creating an import file, enter one of these keywords in the 1099 field: Y-Yes.
 You file a 1099-MISC form for this vendor.
 N-No. You do not file a 1099-MISC form for this vendor.